Vitamin D and Its Role in Fertility

 Vitamin D is essential for fertility and has received much attention over the 5-10 years mainly due to its involvement in bone health and immunity.
 However, although the studies are there to prove it, not much attention is given to this hormone-like vitamin’s ability to influence male and female fertility.

 Given what we know today, testing your vitamin D levels, should routinely be part of your standard preconception health care.
 As should screening for: immunity to rubella, thyroid health, iron stores, a Pap smear.

-If you have irregular cycles, hormone testing should be carried out to try to pinpoint underlying causes or conditions, such as PCOS.
+If you have irregular cycles, hormone testing should be carried out to try to find underlying causes or conditions, such as PCOS.

 There are other useful tests such as: chlamydia, ureaplasma, Staph and B strep infections.
 All of which can result in infertility or recurrent miscarriage.